Crystal Weekes

 Crystal Weekes González is a Puerto Rican taekwondo practitioner.
 She won one of the bronze medals in the women's middleweight event at the 2022 World Taekwondo Championships held in Guadalajara, Mexico.

 Junior career

 Weekes is a two-time junior world champion and two-time junior Pan American champion.

 Senior career

 At the 2016 Pan American Taekwondo Olympic Qualification Tournament she finished 2nd in the heavyweight division to earn a spot at the 2016 Olympics.

+In 2023, she competed in the women's middleweight event at the World Taekwondo Championships held in Baku, Azerbaijan.

 Personal life

 She is from New York City, but has a Puerto Rican grandfather.
 She holds the nickname of "Bam Bam."